Ancestor008/Coca-Cola-Retail-Sales-Performance-Analysis/README.md

 ## 🤝 Connect With Me

-I'm a **behavioral researcher** who seeks to understand how people make decisions under uncertainty.
-My psychology training and research background mean I approach problems differently: I design analyses that reveal why users behave as they do, build frameworks that account for actual human judgment, and generate insights that shift how teams understand their users.
+I'm an **Analytics researcher** who seeks to understand how people make decisions and then builds the data frameworks, statistical models, and strategic recommendations that act on those insights.
+My psychology training and research background mean I approach problems differently: I design studies that reveal why users behave as they do, analyze behavioral patterns, and translate findings into executive-ready recommendations and intervention strategies that shift how teams understand and act on user behavior.

 ---